Residential Buildings and Rooms

 ***Possession of firearms or weapons is a violation of both Massachusetts law and Harvard University regulations, and subjects students to serious disciplinary action.
 The Harvard Police have defined dangerous weapons to be ones designed to do bodily harm such as a stiletto, ballistic knife, brass knuckles, billy club, or a blackjack.
 Martial arts items such as throwing stars, kung fu sticks, and nunchaku sticks are included in the category of dangerous weapons.
 Any of these prohibited items is subject to confiscation.

-What You May Rent Or Purchase
+What You May Rent or Purchase

 Harvard Student Agencies (HSA)